 This principle is at play in many other domains:

 - People worry about what other people will think about what they want to say -> affects what they say.

-- The spiral of silence: people’s likeliness to speak their mind depends on how popular their mind really is.
-In the case it’s not, they’re more likely to remain silent, hence highlighting the idea that indeed, no one thinks like them.
+- The spiral of silence: people’s likeliness to speak their minds depends on how popular their minds really are.
+If it’s not, they’re more likely to remain silent, hence highlighting the idea that indeed, no one thinks like them.

 - Clothing also changes how we view the world depending on what we wear.